nickap/vue-exit-intent/README.md

 ### Props Description
 - **repeatAfterHours**
 After how many hours you want the popup to get triggered again.
+When a user gets the popup that exact timestamp is stored in localstorage and its taken into account next time the user will visit your page.
-"0" to disable.
-Giving a "0", the popup will be shown only once!
+Giving a zero, the popup will be shown only once!
 Until the localstrage of the user gets cleared.
-When a user gets the popup that exact timestamp is stored in localstorage and its taken into account next time the user will visit your page.
+**Give 0 to disable.**
-This one runs a CHECK before show.
+**This one runs a CHECK before show.**

 - **scrollPercentage**
-"0" to disable.
 The percentage that the user has to scroll before the pop-up gets triggered.
+**Give 0 to disable.**
-This one TRIGGERS the popup.
+**This one TRIGGERS the popup.**

 - **navigateBeforeShowSeconds**
-"0" to disable.
 How many seconds the user has to navigate before the pop-up gets triggered.
+**Give 0 to disable.**
-This one TRIGGERS the popup.
+**This one TRIGGERS the popup.**

 - **mouseOutEnabled**
 If false.
 Mouse out event will not trigger the pop-up.
 The user would have to reach navigateBeforeShowSeconds or scrollPercentage to get the popup.
-Ir true, well.. you know.
+Ir true, well.. you know, the pop-up is set to get showed on user exit-intent
-This one TRIGGERS the popup.
+**This one TRIGGERS the popup.**

 - **showByDefault**
 Show On Mount.
 When a user visit your page.

 - **showCloseBtn**
 Show a closing button "X" (top-right).
-*You might want to be a lil bit more aggresive begging for attention.*
+*You might want to be a lil bit more aggresive asking attention.*

 - **color**
 "X" Button color.